Updated May 16, 2018

 • Temporary Cannabis Event License: $1,000

-On January 1, 2018, temporary licenses will begin being issued to allow commercial Cannabis activity for 120 days.
+On January 1, 2018, temporary licenses were issued to allow commercial Cannabis activity for 120 days.
 It is unclear on exactly how to extend that for another 120 days, but a “6 month transition period” has been included in other parts of these regulations.